Human-AI Shared Control via Policy Dissection: Experiments

 \subsection{Policy Dissection for Understanding Learning Dynamics}

-In this section, we verify the correlation between motor primitives and relevant kinematic attributes.
-We first train PPO~\cite{schulman2017proximal} agent on the MetaDrive's training environments and then conduct Policy Dissection on the trained policy and find two motor primitives in which \textbf{Primitive 1} is associated with \textbf{Speed} and \textbf{Primitive 2} associated with \textbf{Side Distance}.
-We then plot the evolution of the frequency discrepancy between the identified motor primitives and the kinematics alongside with the macroscopic measure of the learning progress in Fig.~\ref{figure:learning_dynamics}.
+In this section, we verify the correlation between \textit{motor primitives} and relevant kinematic attributes.
+We first train PPO~\cite{schulman2017proximal} agent on the MetaDrive's training environments and then conduct \textit{Policy Dissection} on the trained policy and find two \textit{motor primitives} in which \textbf{Primitive 1} is associated with \textbf{Speed} and \textbf{Primitive 2} associated with \textbf{Side Distance}.
+We then plot the evolution of the frequency discrepancy between the identified \textit{motor primitives} and the kinematics alongside with the macroscopic measure of the learning progress in Fig.~\ref{figure:learning_dynamics}.
+Note that the frequency discrepancies $\mathbf{d} = [d_1,...,d_T]$ is normalized to $[0, 1]$ by $\Tilde{\mathbf{d}}=\frac{\mathbf{d} -\min(\mathbf{d})}{\max(\mathbf{d})-\min(\mathbf{d})}$.

-In the upper plot in Fig.~\ref{figure:learning_dynamics}, the decreasing discrepancy indicates that Primitive 1 to control speed gradually emerge.
-With strong negative correlation, the success rate rapidly increases when the discrepancy of speed primitive also rapidly decrease between epoch 20-30.
-Similarly, in the lower figure in Fig.~\ref{figure:learning_dynamics}, the decreasing discrepancy between Primitive 2 and side distance shows that the internal unit of the agent is gradually specialized for controlling side distance.
-There exists strong correlation between the discrepancy and the out-of-road rate, which can only be reduced by improving the ability to keep side distance.
+The upper plot in Fig.~\ref{figure:learning_dynamics} shows Primitive 1 gradually emerges to control speed, indicated by the decreasing discrepancy.
+With strong negative correlation, the success rate rapidly increases when the discrepancy of speed primitive also rapidly decreases between epoch 20-30.
+Similarly, in the lower plot in Fig.~\ref{figure:learning_dynamics}, the decreasing discrepancy between Primitive 2 and side distance implies that the internal unit of the agent is gradually specialized to control side distance.
+There exists a strong correlation between the discrepancy and the out-of-road rate, which can only be reduced by improving the ability to keep side distance.
 We thus conclude that the pivotal primitives emerge during training.